 Creative Series feature women who inspire us in their creative and intellectual pursuits.
-They remind us of who we design for and why we love what we do - creating pieces that are innovative in style and design but still easy and comfortable.
+They remind us of who we design for and why we love what we do - creating pieces that are innovative in style but still functional and comfortable.

 Q. Who are you?